 Stockholm Biodiversity Learning Experiment - by participating and doing (SBLE)

-With the support from the SHARED GREEN DEAL project, the partner would like to explore new ways to increase the knowledge about biodiversity among residents not-so-familiar with the concept of biodiversity and the benefits of ecosystem services, following an approach based on both intellectual and sensory, emotional knowledge by direct, own experiences.
-The results will help them understand better the needs of the residents of Stockholm, what is the role that biological diversity plays in the city, and in what way our society depends on it.
+With the support from the SHARED GREEN DEAL project, Stockholm tested new ways to increase the knowledge about biodiversity among residents not-so-familiar with the concept of biodiversity and the benefits of ecosystem services, following an approach based on both intellectual and sensory, emotional knowledge by direct, own experiences.
+It helped them understand better the needs of the residents of Stockholm, what is the role that biological diversity plays in the city, and in what way our society depends on it.

 Local context